 Too often our politicians take us for granted, focusing on themselves and their party’s agenda rather than the people who elected them.
-Most of us want better lives for our friends, neighbors, and families, but our elected officials are often obstacles to progress rather than true representatives of our values.
+Most of us want better lives for our friends, neighbors, and families, but too many of our elected officials are obstacles to progress rather than true representatives of our values.

 I think we can do better.

 In a time like this, when politics disconnects us from our neighbors and frustrates the necessary functions of our government, we must realize that citizen is not just a noun — it’s a verb.